AlexKnauth/hollowknight-autosplit-wasm/README.md

 - Layout, Open... : For the Layout, I recommend you use `.ls1l` layout file for LiveSplit One Druid, not a `.lsl` layout file.
   You can make a `.ls1l` file in the LiveSplit One Web version at https://one.livesplit.org/, or you can use the `layout-web.ls1l` file included in this repository as a starting point.
-- Open Auto-splitter... : Select the `hollowknight_autosplit_wasm.wasm` file.
+- Open Auto-splitter... : Select the `hollowknight_autosplit_wasm_stable.wasm` file.
 - Compare Against: Game Time.
 - Settings: Configure the hotkeys you want.